kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 - Potential scheduling delays.
 - The device being reserved may be reserved by other Pods before the originally assigned Pod can re-reserve it.

+### Alternative Proposal: Cluster Autoscaler Implementation for Dynamic Management of Fabric Devices

+The above two proposals involve tricky methods such as reassigning or deleting the allocated device information in the `ResourceClaim`.
+Particularly, Proposal 1 poses a risk of negatively impacting several existing APIs.
+This issue arises from "assigning fabric resources not connected to the node to the `ResourceClaim` by the scheduler, and eventually assigning node-local resources to the `ResourceClaim`."

+#### Cluster Autoscaler Design Overview

+Instead of implementing the solution within the scheduler, we propose using the Cluster Autoscaler to manage the attachment and detachment of fabric devices.

+The key points and main process flow of this alternative proposal are as follows:

+The scheduler references only node-local `ResourceSlices`.
+If there are no available resources in the node-local `ResourceSlices`, the scheduler marks the Pod as unschedulable without waiting in the `PreBind` phase of the `ResourceClaim`.

+To handle fabric resources, we implement the Processor for composable system within CA. This Processor identifies unschedulable Pods and determines if attaching a fabric `ResourceSlice` device to an existing node would make scheduling possible.
+If so, the Processor instructs the attachment of the resource, using the composable Operator for the actual attachment process.
+If attaching the fabric `ResourceSlice` does not make scheduling possible, the Processor determines whether to add a new node as usual.

+After the device is attached, the vendor DRA updates the node-local `ResourceSlices`.
+The vendor DRA needs a rescan function to update the Pool/ResourceSlice.
+The scheduler can then assign the node-local `ResourceSlice` devices to the unschedulable Pod, operating the same as the usual DRA from this point.

+##### Advantages
+- Reduces complexity in the scheduler and DRA controller.

+##### Disadvantages
+- Requires significant development effort to extend the Cluster Autoscaler to support fabric devices.

+We propose implementing the above functionality using a Processor, and further, ensuring that this Processor only runs in the composable system.
+This means the modifications to the Cluster Autoscaler would be limited to the Processor and an option to determine whether the Processor should run.
+In non-composable systems, the usual Cluster Autoscaler Processor would operate, thus excluding the impact of these changes.

 ### Test Plan